eProsima/AML-IP/amlip_docs/rst/getting_started/project_overview.rst

 AML-IP
 ======

-The |eamlip| is a framework based on different libraries and graphical and non-graphical tools that allow to create a network of nodes focused no different tasks of the |aml| environment.
+|eamlip| is a framework based on different libraries and graphical and non-graphical tools that allow
+to create a network of nodes focused no different tasks of the |aml| environment.
 Every running part of the |amlip| is considered a **Node**.
 This is an **independent** and **distributed** software that could perform a specific **action**.